imaginevision/Z-Camera-Doc/http.md

 2. recv data (4 byte payload len + following the frame data)<br>
 3. repeat the step1/step2 to get more frames.<br>

+Data format in payload:<br>
+Each payload of the data is H.264 encoded data.
+If the fps is 30, you can get 30 H.264 data in one second.

 <a name="mag"> </a>
 ### Magnify
 It's used for MF assistent.
 It's not avaiable for recording.